You can use this calculator to work out your home loan repayments with different loan sizes, interest rates, loan terms and repayment options.

 If you are making interest only repayments then you are not actually paying off your home loan.
 You are just paying the monthly interest to the bank.

-The advantage is that your repayments are smaller.
+The only advantage is that you do not have to make any repayments for a while.
 The disadvantage is that you will not actually pay off your loan and ultimately you will pay much more in interest.

 Investors often use interest only loans on their investment properties to keep their monthly commitments low and to allow them to use their spare funds to pay off their non-tax deductible debts first.

-Can I pay interest only payments on a weekly basis?
+Can I make interest only payments on a weekly basis?

 The majority of lenders only allow interest only repayments to be made on a monthly basis.
-There are a few ways around this, however very few people choose to do this as there is no benefit in paying weekly or fortnightly if you are paying interest only.
+Exceptionally few people choose to do this as there is no benefit in paying weekly or fortnightly if you are paying interest only.

 How can I work out my borrowing capacity?

 To do this, first determine how much you would feel comfortable repaying each month, then use a 1.5% higher rate than the current BSVR.
-This method can help you work out how much you could comfortably borrow without having to change your lifestyle or current spending habits.
+This method can help you work out how much you could comfortably borrow without changing your lifestyle or current spending habits.

 This is a simplified method of working out your borrowing capacity.
 However, you can also use our borrowing power calculator or our mortgage brokers can give you a more exact figure using our software.